Rounding up bits of trivia from the Jeopardy test…

 • • •

 3. The director of Jaws was slated to be Dick Richards, whose directorial debut was the decently regarded The Culpepper Cattle Company; he went on to direct a few more nondescript movies in the 70s and 80s before fading into obscurity.
 He was dropped from Jaws because he kept referring to the shark as a whale.
-Once Steven Spielberg was signed on, Odd Couple/Smothers Brothers writer Carl Gottlieb was hired to rewrite the script; Gottlieb would go on to a small role as a newspaper editor in the movie, and to write two of the three officially sanctioned Jaws sequels.
-Noted Hollywood writer and script doctor John Milius, who wrote RED DAWN (currently being rebooted), Conan the Barbarian, and the “go ahead, make my day” line from Dirty Harry, and was perhaps aprocryphally the basis for Walter Sobchak, provided rewrites as well.
+That’s not a joke.
+Once Steven Spielberg was signed on, Odd Couple/Smothers Brothers writer Carl Gottlieb was hired to rewrite the script, and two of the three officially sanctioned Jaws sequels.
+Noted Hollywood script doctor John Milius, who wrote RED DAWN (currently being rebooted), Conan the Barbarian, and the “go ahead, make my day” line from Dirty Harry, and was perhaps aprocryphally the basis for Walter Sobchak, provided rewrites as well.

-Before settling on Robert Shaw as drunken war veteran / scar relativist / shark lunch Quint, premier 50s/60s Hollywood badasses Sterling Hayden and Lee Marvin were also considered for the role.
-I, for one, will always remember Lee Marvin’s triumphant, emotionally raw portrayal of the greenhorn beat cop, knocked senseless and imprisoned by a gorilla at large in Gorilla at Large (but for real, I would love to see versions of Jaws with either of those guys playing Quint).
-Besides the well-known problems with the fake sharks, Shaw also proved problematic during production, frequently binge drinking, hating the everliving shit out of Richard Dreyfuss, and fleeing to Canada to avoid tax problems.
+Before settling on Robert Shaw as drunken war veteran / scar relativist / shark lunch Quint, premiere 50s/60s Hollywood badasses Sterling Hayden and Lee Marvin were also considered for the role.
+I, for one, will always remember Lee Marvin’s triumphant, emotionally raw portrayal of the greenhorn beat cop, knocked senseless and imprisoned by a gorilla at large in Gorilla at Large (in all seriousness, I would love to see versions of Jaws with either of those guys playing Quint).
+Besides the movie’s well-known production issues with the fake sharks, Shaw himself proved problematic: he was often drunk, loathed Richard Dreyfuss, and fled to Canada to avoid tax problems multiple times.

 • • •